-The reference to ‘wandered lonely as clouds’ is a direct reference to William Wordsworth’s ‘I Wandered Lovely as a cloud’, suggesting this is one of the poems that the teacher is reading.
-The fact that Nelson and Mrs. Purdy are grouped together in this reference ‘lovely as clouds’, suggests that they are experiencing the poem together, both enjoying it as much as the other.
-This could be why Mrs. Purdy decides to let Nelson read a poem to the class the following day, noting her interest now.
+The reference to ‘wandered lonely as clouds’ is a direct reference to William Wordsworth’s ‘I Wandered Lovely as a Cloud’, suggesting this is one of the poems that the teacher is reading.
+The fact that Nelson and Mrs Purdy are grouped together in this reference ‘lovely as clouds’, suggests that they are experiencing the poem together, both enjoying it as much as the other.
+This seems at first to be the reason Mrs Purdy decides to let Nelson read a poem to the class, however, this assumption is soon jettisoned.

 The reference to ‘Mount Parnassus’ could be discussing the poetic-artistic trend during the 19th Century called ‘Parnassism’.
 Responding to ideas of Romanticism, it embodies many of its ideas while also returning to classic elements.
 The reference could also be discussing mythology, with Mount Parnassus being the site of several events in Greek mythology.